kshedden/workshops/dair3/design/design.md

   - A confounder can be either known or unknown, and can be either measured or unmeasured.

-  - Unfortunately there is no automatic process for identifying confounders.
+  - Unfortunately there is no automatic process for identifying confounders, and there is rarely any way to know whether all confounders of a given relationship have been identified.

+  - At a high level, when designing a study, one or more of the following strategies are usually employed to mitigate the risks of condfounding.
+They are listed in decreasing order of rigor:

-  - Randomization is the best way to limit or eliminate the risk of confounding.
+    - Randomization is usually the best way to limit or eliminate the risk of confounding.
 If the treatment is assigned at random, it is impossible for it to be causally influenced by any factor (regardless of whether the factor is known or unknown, measured or unmeasured).

-  - If randomization is impossible, the next best approach is to achieve _balance_ of all measured confounders between the exposure (or treatment) arms.
+    - If randomization is impossible, the next best approach is usually to achieve _balance_ of all measured confounders between the arms.

+    - If we cannot achieve balance then various statistical adjustments are made in a _post-hoc_ manner.

 ## Randomization